 Wire Size Notes:

 Many different sizes of wires are available.
-Typically they are listed by “Gauge” — smaller number is a thicker wire.
-We recommend 16 gage and larger.
-Particularly for brakes, since they can draw a lot of power, use bigger wire, like 14 gauge or 12 gauge.
+Typically wire sizes list by “Gauge” — a smaller number is a thicker wire.
+We recommend 16 gage and larger for lighting.
+Then, for power hungry things like brakes, use a thicker wire size, like 14 gauge or 12 gauge.
 Same for Auxiliary Power.

 Lighting circuits with low power lights like LED’s have low power requirements, so even with a lot of lights, they don’t use much power.
 For lights, a relatively small wire gage works.
 We recommend 16 gage and larger, not so much because of the power requirements, but because they are stronger, more robust, and have more surface for splice connections.
 Again, it’s worth the small additional expense.